goim-ved/Mumbai-Market-Dashboard/README.md

 └── README.md           # Project documentation
 ```

-## ⚠️ Note
+## Note

 This application uses the `yfinance` library, which provides market data that may have a slight delay.
 It is intended for educational and analytical purposes, not for high-frequency trading.

 ---

-Built with ❤️ for the Indian Stock Market.
+Built with ❤️ by Vedant Goim